 When it comes to running, the optimal cadence is typically around 180 steps per minute.
 This is based on research done by running coach Jack Daniels, who found that elite athletes tend to average this rate.
 However, this doesn’t mean that 180 is the perfect number for everyone.
 Your ideal running cadence will depend on a number of factors, including your height, weight, and fitness level.

-Additional reading : How Does High-Intensity Focused Training Impact Muscle Recovery in Sprint Cyclists?
+Topic to read : How Does High-Intensity Focused Training Impact Muscle Recovery in Sprint Cyclists?

 To find your optimal cadence, start by determining your current average.
 Then, gradually try to increase your rate, taking care to monitor your body’s response.
 If you start to feel fatigued or uncomfortable, you may be pushing too hard.
 Remember, the goal is to find a rate that allows you to run effectively and efficiently for long distances.